-One of the main questions people ask before arriving in an unknown land is “How will I get around?”
-In Israel you can choose to explore the country by joining an organized tour, by renting a car, or by using the different types of public transportation.
-In this post I’m going to try and make public transportation in Israel a bit easier for you.
+“How will I get around?”
+That’s one of the main questions people ask before arriving in an unknown country.
+In Israel, you can choose to explore the country in various ways.
+You can join an organized tour, rent a car, or use different forms of public transportation.
+In this post, I’ll try and make public transportation in Israel a bit easier for you.

-Let’s start from the two most important things that you have to know when using public transportation in Israel: the Shabbat and the Rav Kav.
+Let’s start with the two most important things you need to know when using public transportation in Israel: Shabbat and the Rav Kav.

-I was told that tourists can get the card for free with their passport (if not, it costs just 5 ILS).
-You can also get the card in central bus stations.
-Then, you will need to load it with money so that you can use it on public transportation.
-You can either load money into the “stored value” on your card or purchase an all-day ticket, which is worth it if you’re planning to take at least 3 rides in one of the cities.
-With the “stored value” you can pay for more than one person using the same card by asking the driver for two tickets (not possible on the light-rail train in Jerusalem), but with the all-day ticket you can only pay for one person per card.
+You can either load money into the “stored value” on your card or get an all-day ticket.
+An all-day ticket is a good deal if you’re planning to take at least three rides in one of the cities.
+With the “stored value,” you can pay for more than one person using the same card by clicking the number of people on the ticket scanner.
+This option is not possible on the light-rail train in Jerusalem.
+With an all-day ticket, you can only pay for one person

 If you use the “stored value”, you can load 30, 50, 100, 150 or 200 ILS to the card.
 Whatever sum you load, you will get 25% more value on your card.
 For example, if you load 30 ILS, you will have 62.5 ILS on your card and if you load 100 ILS you will have 125 ILS.

-- On buses – You can either validate it at the bus driver’s stand (good if you want to validate for two or more people) or use one of the Rav Kav screens inside the bus (not all buses have those screens), place your card on the screen and wait for the green light that signifies that you’ve validated the ticket.
+- On buses – You can either validate it at the bus driver’s stand or use one of the Rav Kav scanners inside the bus.
+Though, in some buses, those scanners don’t work, so you’ll need to go to the driver.
+Place your card on the card scanner and wait for the green light, which tells you that you’ve paid for the ride.

-- On the light-rail train in Jerusalem – Place your Rav Kav on the Rav Kav screen at the entrance to the train and wait for the green light that signifies that you’ve validated.
+- On the light-rail train in Jerusalem – Place your Rav Kav on the scanner when entering the trail and wait for the green light, which tells you that you’ve paid.

-Now, two good public transportation apps for your trip:
+Useful public transportation apps for your trip in Israel:

-Dan: This bus company is the strongest in the Tel Aviv area.
+Where will you find Dan buses?
+In the central area of Israel.
+This bus company is the strongest in the Tel Aviv area.
 The Dan buses are white, with a blue stripe all along the bottom.
-You’ll probably use them when travelling around Tel Aviv.

-Afikim: This bus company is useful for those of you who want to get between Ben Gurion Airport and Jerusalem.
+Where will you find Afikim buses?
+When going to the airport.
+This bus company links Ben Gurion Airport and Jerusalem.
 Afikim buses are white with a green arrow painted in a green circle on their side.
 Every hour, a bus leaves from Jaffa Street, near Jerusalem Central Bus Station, to the airport.
 From the airport, the bus leaves every hour from floor number 2 at Terminal 3, also passed through Terminal 1.
 The price is 16 ILS a way and it takes about 45 minutes to arrive at the destination.

-Nateev Express: This bus company operates in the northern parts of Israel and you will need to take it to reach Safed, for example.
-There’s no Nateev Express line from Tel Aviv or from Jerusalem, so if you need to use this bus company, you’ll need to take a bus ride to a different town, such as Karmiel or Afula, and take Nateev Express from there.
+Where will you find Nateev Express buses?
+In the northern regions of Israel.
+You will need to take it to reach Safed, for example.
+There’s no Nateev Express line from Tel Aviv or from Jerusalem. so if you need to use this bus company, you’ll need to take a bus ride to a different northern town, such as Karmiel or Afula, and take Nateev Express from there.
 The Nateev Express buses are white and orange.

 Taxis in Israel: